usabilla/usabilla-u4a-android-sdk/README.md

 The **rating** value is set as soon as the user interacts with it and will be reported even if the form is not submitted.

-The **abandonedPageIndex** property is only set if the user cancels the form before submission, otherwise its calue is -1.
+The **abandonedPageIndex** property is only set if the user cancels the form before submission, otherwise its value is -1.

 The **isSent** property is false if the user dropped out while filling the form.